Cagnes-sur-Mer, Provence: tourism & sightseeing

-It is the village at the top of the hill that is most interesting, standing as it does in the location of an earlier village occupied in turn by both the greeks and the Romans.
-The old village of Cagnes - called Haut-de-Cagnes - has lots of old narrow lanes and stairways to explore and at the top of the hill is the castle for which the town is best known.
+Standing as it does in the location of an earlier village occupied in turn by both the greeks and the Romans, Haut-de-Cagnes has lots of old narrow lanes and stairways to explore and at the top of the hill is the castle for which the town is best known.

 Not surprisingly the views from the castle tower out to sea are very impressive.
 The Mediterranean Museum of Modern Art is in the castle, as is the Museum of the Olives.

-Musee Renoir: one highlight of a visit is to the estate and museum at Collettes.
+One highlight of a visit to Cagnes is to the estate and Renoir Museum in the Collettes quarter to the east of the centre.
 Cagnes-sur-Mer was the last home of impressionist painter Renoir and his estate can be visited, along with a collection of 11 of his paintings and some other works by well known artists in the Musee Renoir.

-Le Cros de Cagnes: the other two parts of the village are the 'new town' at the foot of the hill and the old fishing port called Le Cros de Cagnes (Fishing was the main industry in the village before tourism arrived).
-Although fishing is no longer such an important industry here the port is still a good place to find a fish restaurant.
+The other two parts of the village are the 'new town' at the foot of the hill and the old fishing port called Le Cros de Cagnes.
+Fishing was the main industry in the village before tourism arrived and although fishing is no longer such an important industry here the port is still a good place to find a fish restaurant.